 Connect by Remote Desktop to each NVv4-series VM.

-If you need to uninstall the previous driver version then download the AMD cleanup utility Please do not use the utility that comes with the previous version of the driver.
+If you need to uninstall the previous driver version, download the AMD cleanup utility.
+Don't use the utility that comes with the previous version of the driver.

 Download and install the latest driver.